utkarshpratap2002/learnedinDITISS/os-docs/os-partition.md

-# Installatin of the Operating system
+# Installation of the Operating system

 The first thing that need yor concern is not installatin, but the Booting sequence and BIOS and different important factors that are used while the **partitioning**.
 Wht is MBR and Booting process, and **GParted**, all thes concepts relating to **Boot tweaking**. *You might ask what is UEFI*, and *mounting*, and several other concepts that are important for the Operating system.